discindo/discindo-org/content/post/2024-09-20-using-uv-to-manage-environment-for-a-python-shiny-app-and-set-up-a-workflow-to-publish-it-to-posit-connect/index.en.md

 ## Step 4: Create the `requirements.txt` and `manifest.json` needed for deploying to Posit Connect

 As you might know if you are working with Shiny app in Python, the `rsconnect-python` package is needed to generate the `manifest.json` file.
 The manifest is used by Posit Connect when publishing from a git repository (which is something that I want to do).

-Usually the way to do it is to run:
+Usually the way to do it is to run in the app folder:

 ```
-rsconnect write-manifest shiny app.py
+$ rsconnect write-manifest shiny .
 ```

 But since the idea is to use `uv` I had to try, and fail multiple times, with it.